What Does the Bible Say About Grief?

 Prayer

-As Jesus said, 'Come to me, all you who are weary and burdened, and I will give you rest.'
-(Matthew 11:28)
+Jesus invites the grieving directly: 'Come to me, all you who are weary and burdened, and I will give you rest' (Matthew 11:28).

 Explore any Bible topic instantly